Skip to main content

 DRUM CASTLE

-Visit on 18th July, 25th July, 5th September and 12th September
+Visit on 12th September

 Jacobite tales whisper through the medieval grand hall of this castle.
 A guided tour is included.